numpy/numpy/doc/source/user/install.rst

 The NumPy build system uses ``distutils`` and ``numpy.distutils``.
 ``setuptools`` is only used when building via ``pip`` or with ``python setupegg.py``.
 Using ``virtualenv`` should work as expected.

+*Note: for build instructions to do development work on NumPy itself, see :ref:`development-environment`*.

+.. _parallel-builds:

 Parallel builds
 ~~~~~~~~~~~~~~~